GenomeDev/GOReverseLookup/README.md

 GOReverseLookup steps in to bridge this gap.
 It empowers researchers to uncover genes of statistical significance that participate in various interconnected Gene Ontology Terms, shedding light on intricate biological processes.

+Note: **For beginners, we strongly advise you to start the usage of this tool from an executable file, please read the section "Usage" -> "Running GOReverseLookup using an executable (.exe) file"**

 # Getting started
 This section instructs you how to install the GOReverseLookup package and it's prerequisites.
 ## Prerequisites